Dealing With a Health Condition

 Article Translations: (Spanish)

-Living with a long-lasting health condition (also called a chronic illness) presents many challenges.
-Learning how to meet those challenges is a process — it doesn't happen right away.
+Living with a long-lasting health condition (also called a chronic illness) can be challenging.
+Learning how to handle that is a process — it doesn't happen right away.

 But understanding more about your condition, and doing your part to manage it, can help you take health challenges in stride.
-Many people find that taking an active part in the care of a chronic health condition can help them feel stronger and better equipped to deal with lots of life's trials and tribulations.
+Many people find that taking an active part in the care of a chronic health condition can help them feel stronger and better able to deal with lots of life's hurdles.

 What Are Chronic Illnesses?